Our Vision . . .

 - have completed a minimum of 12 hours at UIC at the time of application

 - are in good academic standing

-Students are eligible to apply to a specific study abroad program if they meet the criteria above and:
+Students are eligible to apply to a specific study abroad program if they meet the criteria to the left and:

 - have completed the SAO application form